314-grp-301/314-grp-301.github.io/Title.md

 - 13 (Done, Seymore)
 - 14 (Done, Seymore)
 - Clean Github main repository (In progress, Seymore)
 - Update code in code repository, [Code-Repository](https://github.com/314-grp-301/Team301Code/tree/main/folder) and put it in the appendix, bottom of the report.
+(Fynn, In Progress)
 - *Less important* Reorganize readme and table of contents into a more report style format.
 - For Google Drive, ensure the appropriate files are in each assignment folder.